adamwett-parks/obsidian/wett/Writing Cleaner Code on Legacy.md

 	- gateway classes
 	- database connection
 	- anything else that happens outside of the file that affects it
-- Access
-	- Use state to determine if someone has access to the page or if the rest of the page should render.
-Common checks include:
-		- is our `$level` high enough?
-		- do we have the correct request params?
-		- we might need to make a specific query, like checking if we are a Budget Officer or a DISU. is the result OK?
 - Functions
 	- Pieces of business logic
 	- Small SQL queries that run before the main query
+- UI Components
+	- Functions that render HTML, especially conditionally or injecting "props" into them
 - State
 	- semantic variables
 	- results from calling functions
-- Actions/Handlers
+- Control Flow
-	- Functions to handle different actions the page can perform (usually one for each possible value of `$submit`)
+	- Access controls based on session variables or a function
-	- Control flow to execute the correct action & maybe `die()` afterwards if it's a POST request.
+	- Running functions based on request params like `$submit` (& maybe `die()` afterwards if it's a POST request)
 - Main Query
 	- Function to compose a `WHERE` clause
 	- Function to execute a `SELECT` statement
 	- Control flow to actually run the main SQL query for the page to use
-- UI Components
-	- Functions that render HTML, especially conditionally or injecting "props" into them

 - HTML
 	- The main body of the page, commonly a big table